iks-gmbh-playground/DemoCode/HOroscopeOnlineService/orchestration/readme.md

-These are different implementations of the HOO service that are follow the orchestration design.
+These are different implementations of the HOO service that follow the orchestration design.